Fababean growers in Western Canada will soon gain access to another domestic market for their crop.

 “Our first facility will draw fababeans from the parkland regions of both Alberta and Saskatchewan with more processing capacity on the drawing board,” Goudy said.

-The plant is expected to process an estimated 16,000 tonnes of fababeans in the first year with volumes increasing in future years.
+Goudy said the plant will process an estimated 16,000 tonnes of faba beans in the first year with volumes increasing in future years.

 Faba Canada is not the only company hoping to kick start the fababean fractionation industry.

 C-Merak Foods has plans to build a fababean fractionation plant in Tisdale, Sask.

 On its website, C-Merak Foods says construction of that plant is scheduled to begin soon.
 That plant is expected to be operational by late 2021.